 A very long time coming, I Have Issues has gone live.

-Well, I’m likely stretching the definition of “live” there.
-Right now all you’ll see is a
+Kind-of.
+I’m stretching the definition of “live” there.
+Right now all you get is a logo

-logo and tag line, plus — maybe, depending on the results of my internal debate on whether it adds value or subtracts from the minimalist placeholder — a brief mission statement.
-That’s more than was up yesterday, however, even though I registered the domain a while back and have been planning the site for over a decade.
+and tag line, plus — maybe, depending on the results of my internal debate over whether it adds value or subtracts from the minimalist placeholder — a brief mission statement.
+I registered the domain a while ago now and have been planning the site

-My objective when I started Blam’s Blog was to get the hang of the process from a technical standpoint and see if I could turn out posts on a regular basis.
-I’d only recently obtained a computer and regular Web access for the first time in years — the latter not always so regular, it turned out, an ongoing road block to several projects.
+My objective when I started Blam’s Blog was to get the hang of the process from a technical standpoint and see if I could turn out posts on a predictable basis.
+I’d only recently obtained a computer and regular Web access for the first time in several years — not always so regular, as it happened, which became an ongoing road block to multiple projects.
 The health problems that led to such a lack of connectivity also compromised my ability to write.
-During those years offline I had two aims should I be able to rejoin an Internet whose speed and breadth were clearly exploding: put all my past work (reviews, articles, interviews) about comics online for posterity and — this second is really more than one aim — blog about the experience of comprehensively reading through my collection of comics, adding whatever I could to the astounding repository of knowledge at the Grand Comics Database, before selling most of my collection off.
+During those years offline I had two aims should I be able to rejoin an Internet whose speed and breadth were clearly exploding: put all my past work (reviews, articles, interviews) about comics online for posterity and — this second is really a few — blog about the experience of comprehensively reading through my collection of comics, adding whatever I could to the astounding repository of knowledge at the Grand Comics Database, before selling most of my collection off.

 Once I got into a rhythm here, albeit one whose tempo kept changing, I continued to share links and thoughts on what I was reading and watching as I labored to organize my comics.
 That labor proved for a variety of reasons to be more… laborious*… than expected and the level of satisfaction I found in producing new material for this blog was seductive enough to skew my priorities. (*Sorry.
-To be honest, I’m pleasantly surprised when I can make it three paragraphs deep before hitting the wall.)
+To be honest, I’m pleasantly surprised when I can make it this far into something before hitting the wall.)

-Last year, I finally sprung for a storage unit because I just didn’t have the space at
+A couple of years back, I finally sprung for a storage unit because I didn’t have the